-\smallhead{Effect of Geographical Distance Between Replicas} The geographical SMR distributes replicas to enhance resilience against large-scale disasters.
-Defining the disaster scale that the service must withstand is crucial when designing a service with a geographical SMR; for example, by specifying the minimum geographical distance between the replicas.
-However, assuming a large-scale disaster can increase the distance, thereby degrading the responsiveness.
+The geo-replicated SMR distributes replicas to enhance resilience against large-scale disasters.
+Defining the disaster scale that the service must withstand is crucial when designing a service with a geo-replicated SMR, for example, by specifying the minimum geographical distance between the replicas.
+However, assuming a large-scale disaster may increase the distance, thereby degrading the responsiveness.

 Given this background, we investigated the effect of the geographic distance between replicas on responsiveness.
 In the simulation, we varied the minimum distance $d$ between the replicas from 0 to 5000 km in increments of 1000 km.
 We set the other parameters as follows: the number of replicas $n = 3$, slow-path occurrence rate $p_\mathit{slow} = 0.2$, and client distribution is the global setting.
-The simulation results are shown in Fig.~\ref{fig:latency_vs_distance}.
+The simulation results are shown in Figure \ref{fig:latency_vs_distance}.
 In this figure and the ones that follow, we show the results of Mencius and Domino with dotted lines to distinguish them from other protocols.
-The reason for this will be discussed in Section~\ref{sec:Full}.
+The reason for this will be discussed in section~\ref{sec:Full}